‘This Is Us’ Milo Ventimiglia Says Finale Will Be A ‘Rocky Ride At The End’

 Justin Hartley, the actor who plays Kevin Pearson, revealed that Jack’s death would not be revealed on the Season 1 finale.
 He explained that This Is Us fans must wait until Season 2 to discover what caused his shocking death.
 And even after his cause of death comes out, Jack will still be a part of the series.

-As far as Jack’s cause of death, showrunner Dan Fogelman said that This Is Us fans theory has not pegged what took his life.
+As far as Jack’s cause of death, showrunner Dan Fogelman said that This Is Us fans’ theory has not pegged what took his life.
 He added that the fans will be “devastated” when they learn how Jack died.

 “Dan Fogelman, our creator, said to me that no matter what, even though Jack is dead in the present day, that I’m not going anywhere,” Milo stated.